lexiforest/curl_cffi/readme.md

 ## Acknowledgement

-This module is forked from https://github.com/multippt/python_curl_cffi
+This package is originally forked from https://github.com/multippt/python_curl_cffi